 On the next page, Configure Devices, you will see the connected Access Points.
 Select the devices that you want to configure.
 If there are no discovered devices, but your Access Point is running and the light is glowing white then there is something wrong (obvious).

 - Check your local firewall.
 If you have any internet protection software running like Norton, Avast or any other firewall software on your computer, open it and disable your firewall to see if you can find the devices.

-- Reset the Access Point, hold the reset button for 5 sec to set it back to factory settings.
+- Reset the Access Point, and hold the reset button for 5 sec to set it back to factory settings.

 Optimizing your Access Points

-Out of the box the Unifi Access Points are doing a great job.
-But with a few small changes you can get more performance out of it!
+Out of the box, the Unifi Access Points are doing a great job.
+But with a few small changes, you can get more performance out of it!